frotunato/ChefExpress/README.md

 Since entities were heavily related to each other, there was a big amount of joins operations.
 They were slow.
 I tried performing data denormalization to speed up data access, but data consistency was a thing now.
 I kept the joins and implemented a cache system and a few indexes.

-### Package managers, build tools and versioning control
+### Special mentions: package managers, build tools, versioning control and testing.

 I used Bower and NPM as package managers.
 This is probably the biggest mistake I made: not locking any package version at all.
 It was "latest" on all of them.
 So here I am, 10 years later trying to deploy the code.
 Not fun.
 Actually, the only reason I was able deploy the project so long after it's because I founded an old backup with the .lock files on it.

-Grunt was my choice as build tool.
-The pipeline was trivial: minification and obfuscating all the JS in the frontend.
+Grunt was my option as build tool.
+The pipeline was trivial: apply minification and obfuscating all the frontend files.

+As you can see, I used git as repo.
+Some mistakes worth mentioning:

+- Just one branch
+- A single commit usually included changes to many parts of the application
+- No defined milestones
+- Poor commit messages

+About tests: I made a few using Selenium, but it was very time consuming.
+So "production testing" was a thing.

 ## Long story short

-Mistakes were made.
-This is just a reminder of my journey.
+It may look like this was a complete failure of a project, and it was in a sense.
+But many years later a desktop application was born out of this.
+That one is a comercial solution which sees real world usage!.

+I find that is very important of being aware of the mistakes I made in the past.
+Still, there is a long way to go.